halodma/APEPM-pre-QM-geometric-bond-feasibility-screening/README.md

 # Please Note:
-This model and paper relies on AREECM notation, the code already comes with the digital AREECM dictionary, but for the "+1" rule seen here that applies to AREECM notation, for a better understanding of AREECM, the AREECM paper can be found here on chemrxiv: https://doi.org/10.26434/chemrxiv-2025-jq84z-v3
+This model and paper relies on AREECM notation, the code already comes with the digital AREECM dictionary, but for the "+1" rule seen here that applies to AREECM notation, for a better understanding of AREECM, the AREECM paper can be found here on chemrxiv: https://doi.org/10.26434/chemrxiv-2025-jq84z-v3, and additional educational resources can be found on youtube: https://youtu.be/Zj-MEX8jEus (How to read AREECM notation) and: https://youtu.be/6NM0zsfH-Jg (How to convert Integer electron notation to AREECM Notation (Step-by-Step))

-# Industrial Uses/Applications

-APEPM offers a wavefunction-free, analytic evaluation of whether two atomic electron volumes can share non-zero overlap as defined in the ChemRxiv model paper https://doi.org/10.26434/chemrxiv-2026-9swcr
-In automated discovery pipelines, this enables early rejection or annotation of structures that are geometrically incapable of bonding before QM, DFT, or ML potentials are executed.

 # Capabilities